SalesforceCommerceCloud/sfcc-ci/README.md

 If you only want a single CLI command to write debug messages prepend the command using, e.g. `DEBUG=* sfcc-ci <sub:command>`.

-## Parameter Precendence ##
+## Parameter Precedence ##

-The parameters are used with the following precendence
+The parameters are used with the following precedence:

 1. Passing explicit params to the commandline (e.g `sfcc-ci client:auth client_id client_secret`)
 2. Credentials in a `dw.json`